-Push button next will move cursor right.
-Long press on next, will move cursor left.
-At last character position, push button will confirm edited value, long press Ok C) will cancel editing and exit that control.
-If Long press is available, part of button label is in Gray color.
-For example above, top button's long press >> B has back function.
-Bottom button's long press has Cancel function.
-Flarm ID field is not editable, because it's unique flarm identification number.
+Push button next will move the cursor to the right.
+A long press on next will move cursor left.
+At last character position, a push button will confirm the edited value, a long press Ok C) will cancel editing and exit that control.
+If a long press is available, part of button label is in grey colour.
+For the example above, the top button's long press >> B has the back function.
+The bottom button's long press has the Cancel function.
+The FLARM ID field is not editable because this is the unique FLARM identification number.